 There are many places where it is possible to access the trail in order to do shorter “day walks”.

-The best time to walk the Cape to Cape track is from March to May and September to November.
+The best time to walk the Cape to Cape track is from March – May and September – November.

 Both March and November can be quite warm, but you are unlikely to get 7 days in a row of really hot weather.
-As the trail is coastal, there are not a lot of tall trees, so consequently not much shade.
+As the trail is coastal, there are not many tall trees, so therefore not much shade.
 We have found anything over 25 degrees Celsius is quite warm.
 When it is over 30 degrees, it is starting to get pretty uncomfortable.

 Here is a link to the weather statistics for Cape Naturaliste which will show you the average rainfall and temperatures for the year.

 From June to September, walkers need to concern themselves with the river crossings.
 The crossing at Wilyabrup and the Margaret River mouth can be uncrossable during winter.
 Wilyabrup is usually okay by September, however the Margaret River mouth can often be still uncrossable right up until October.
 To check current conditions, see below section “Things to be wary of while walking the Cape to Cape track”.